acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 ## Defining a sourca and creating a model

 We will now create our first model.
-We are going to begin by creating 2 folders ynder our `models` folder:
+We are going to begin by creating 2 folders under our `models` folder:

 - `staging` -> Contain the raw model

-- `core` -> Contain the models that we will exposes at the end to the BI tools, stakeholders, etc.
+- `core` -> Contain the models that we will expose at the end to the BI tools, stakeholders, etc.

 Under `staging` we will add 2 new files: `schema.yml` and `stg_green_tripdata.sql`